 Question: If I buy my own cord, what type of paracord should I use?

-Answer: We ask that you use 550 paracord.
+Answer: We ask that you ONLY use 550 paracord.
 This is cord that can hold 550 pounds, and has 7 strands inside that can each hold 50 pounds.
 If it doesn’t say “550 paracord” chances are it is not.
+It does not need to be military grade.
 Please do not send rope, as we will not send bracelets made of rope to our troops.
+We have found that a lot of hardware and craft stores are selling rope and labeling it as paracord.
+PLEASE READ THE LABELS!

 Question: What size should a bracelet be when finished?